ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 methods.
 Docstrings are not necessary for private methods, but such methods should have comments that describe what they do.

-To create a docstring, surround the comments with three double quotes on either side.
+To create a docstring, surround the comments with three double quotation marks on either side.

 For a one-line docstring, keep both the starting and ending ``"""`` on the